 Lesbian: A woman who is sexually and romantically attracted to other women.

 Libido: A term that refers to someone’s sex drive or the amount or frequency of sex they would like to have.

 Lubricant: A substance that reduces chafing, irritation and discomfort during many types of sexual activities.

 - Fact: Vaginas produces their own lubrication naturally, but manufactured lubricants can also be used.
 Examples of these include AstroGlide, K-Y Jelly and Slippery Stuff.
 All are water-based and safe to use with latex condoms.
 Oil-based lubricants should never be used with latex, as it will cause the latex to break down and increase the risk of pregnancy and/or the transmission of sexually transmitted infections.

 Masturbation: The touching of one’s own body, especially the genitals, for sexual pleasure.

-Menstrual Cycle: This is the monthly process in the body of people with vaginas/uteruses, which involves the release of an egg (ovum), the build-up of the lining of the uterus in preparation for a possible pregnancy, and the release of the lining if no pregnancy occurs.
+Menstrual Cycle: This is the monthly process in the body of people with vaginas/uteruses, which involves the release of an egg (ovum), the build-up of the lining of the uterus in preparation for a possible pregnancy, and the expulsion of the lining if no pregnancy occurs.

 - Fact: Most menstrual cycles last about 28 days, but everyone’s cycle can be different—some cycles are longer and some are shorter.